MengyuWu/ADB-HW2/mlh2197-proj2/README.txt

 The Category and Query classes are necessary because we need the concept of Categories and Queries in order to execute this algorithm.

-//TODO: talk about NOT queries here or try running w/o them

 Part II uses the following Java files:
 	Classification/WebDatabaseClassification.java
 	Classification/getWordsLynx.java